bitboxer/do-not-harm/README.md

 ## But this breaks Freedom 0!

-Yes, this license breaks Freedom 0: The freedom to run the program for any purpose.
+Yes, this license breaks freedom 0: The freedom to run the program for any purpose.

-It breaks them on purpose.
+It breaks it on purpose.
 In lots of countries freedom of speech does not include hate speech.
 And I don't think that the freedom to run my code should also mean that it's totally okay to use software I create in a predator drone to kill people.